Stay Connected

 Every year, same story.
 Those pesky pests (squirrels, raccoons, blackbirds) beat us to the cherries before we can enjoy even a handful.
 Earlier this year, we began scheming how we could beat those rascals to the punch.

 Yesterday morning, after chasing 6 blackbirds out of one cherry tree, I made a call in my house for all hands on deck.
 The family joined me to pick all of the reddish cherries we could find.
 We left the yellow and barely peachy ones on the tree, but got a bucket full of the red, but unripe ones.
 (These cherries would normally be dark red when ripe, like a Bing cherry.)
-When picked underripe, the cherries are not as sweet and lacking a bit in flavor.
+When picked underripe, the cherries are not as sweet and a bit shy of flavor.

 This is how full the pie pastry was before baking, to give you an idea of how many cherries will yield a full pie.